 Is a proxy server the same as a VPN?

 Probably not.
-VPNs deliver the same services as proxy servers, with better security, performance, and support.
+VPNs deliver the same services as a proxy server, with better security, performance, and support.
 In some cases, you could use a VPN to work around a transparent proxy if you use one to regulate internet activity.
 But this is relatively rare.

 Are proxy servers safe?